dAgbeve/aloserv/README.md

 An object oriented approach was taken to cement my knowledge of the C language.

-The server is hosting my personal website at www.agbeve.com.
+It serves you at www.agbeve.com.